Magnb/DemandResponseExercise/README.md

 # DemandResponseExercise

-This is a microservice-solution for the Demand Reponse Exercise.
+This is a microservice-solution for the Demand Reponse Exercise (PSM) of Software Systems (ENI).

 ## Prerequisites